ebaymademepoor/django_milestone_project_myTeam/README.md

 The user attributes section will show the user how their attributes have been rated on average by their peers in the areas of goalkeeping, passing, defending, finishing and movement, the latter four of which aggregate to their overall outfield score.
-The section also show how many users have voted them and displays a chart.js radar graph underneath which gives them a visual representation of their skills.
+The section also shows how many users have voted them and displays a chart.js radar graph underneath which gives them a visual representation of their skills.

 Finally their form section.
 If the users license is in date, their average all time